The way we work has been progressing for decades, but today, we’ve reached a critical moment in the evolution of the workplace experience.

 “In this day and age, there’s no excuse for anyone to go into a room and not be able to start a meeting with just one click,” Matt said at our 2019 WX Summit.

-And that’s why, now, whether you’re visiting a Pinterest office in Detroit, MI, Ogden, UT, or Dublin, Ireland, you’ll find the same exact setup.
+And that’s why, now, whether you’re visiting a Pinterest office in Michigan, Utah, or Ireland, you’ll find the same exact setup.

 The same reasoning should hold true for everything from your hardware to the room scheduling software you choose.
 Keep your technology consistent and ensure everything integrates seamlessly.
 Your room panels should integrate with your wayfinding software, calendar app, room reservation tool, and any other relevant solutions.